-Coinsurance – The percentage of the cost of a health care treatment or service that you are required to pay after the deductible has been covered.
+- Coinsurance – The percentage of the cost of a health care treatment or service that you are required to pay after the deductible has been covered.
 So, if your coinsurance is 10% and your doctor’s visit costs $1,000, you will need to pay $100.

-Copayment – The set cost you have to pay for a covered health care exam, whether surgery, an ER visit, or simply a check-up.
+- Copayment – The set cost you have to pay for a covered health care exam, whether surgery, an ER visit, or simply a check-up.
 The copay may be due prior to or post-deductible payment, contingent upon your specific health insurance coverage plan.

-Deductible – The cost you have to cover for your health care insurance annually before your insurance kicks in and takes responsibility of any further payment.
-So, if you have $1,000 deductible, you will be required to pay the first grand of your covered services; this may occur in one intensive visit or be spread out over the course of a few routine visits.
+- Deductible – The cost you have to cover for your health care insurance annually before your insurance kicks in and takes responsibility for any further payment.
+So, if you have a $1,000 deductible, you will be required to pay the first grand of your covered services; this may occur in one intensive visit or be spread out over the course of a few routine visits.
 Once you hit that number, your insurance will cover everything besides copays and coinsurance.

-Out-of-Pocket Maximum – The highest amount of money you will have to pay annually for covered services.
-Once you hit this maximum via deductibles, copayments, and coinsurance, your health care provider plan will cover 100% of any further medical services for the rest of the year.
+- Out-of-pocket maximum – The highest amount of money you will have to pay annually for covered services.
+Once you hit this maximum via deductibles, copayments, and coinsurance, your healthcare provider plan will cover 100% of any further medical services for the rest of the year.

-Policy Effective Date – The date your insurance company will begin to assist you in health care payments.
+- Policy effective date – The date your insurance company will begin to assist you in health care payments.